davidparsson/pre-commit-scripts/README.md

 Ordered Filename Commit
 -----------------------

-A pre-commit script in python checking that certain files are added, alphabetically.
+A pre-commit script in python checking that certain files are added, modified or removed last in aplhabetical order.

 This is for example useful in projects where database migration scripts are executed alphabetically.